MicrosoftDocs/power-automate-docs/articles/teams/introduction-teams-templates.md

   - enduser
 ---

-# Use Power Automate flow templates in teams created from templates
+# Use flows in teams created from templates

-Microsoft Teams templates are pre-built definitions of a team's structure that's designed around a specific business need or project.
+Microsoft Teams templates are pre-built definitions of a team's structure that are designed around a specific business need or project.

-Power Automate templates and Teams templates are meant to address similar business scenarios.
-When you create a team with a Microsoft-provided Teams template, you get a curated selection of cloud flow templates that are specific to your team scenario.
+Power Automate templates and team templates are meant to address similar business scenarios.
+When you create a team with a Microsoft-provided team template, you get a curated selection of flow templates that are specific to your team scenario.

+Here are the five team templates that support scenario-specific flow templates.

+- Manage a Project
+- Manage an Event
+- Organize a Help Desk
+- Incident Response
+- Onboard Employees

-For example, if you created a team from a Manage a Project template, the recommended cloud flow templates on the Power Automate tab in the General channel is filtered to your Manage a Project scenario.
+For example, if you create a team from the **Manage a Project** template, the recommended flow templates on the Power Automate tab in the General channel is filtered to your Manage a Project scenario.

-Follow these steps to use a template from within Microsoft Teams.
+For example, follow these steps to use the **Manage a Project** template from within Microsoft Teams.

 1. Open Microsoft Teams.
 1. Select **Teams** from the top of the panel on the left.